NevermindNilas/uwu2x-7.0/README.md

 # uwu2x7.0 Source Code Disclosure

 In response to the admission of copying my GPL 3.0-licensed code and utilizing GPL 3.0 libraries without proper attribution, my request for credit and code release was denied.
-As a result, I have proactively open-sourced the uwu2x7.0 code.
+As a result, I have proactively open-sourced the uwu2x7.0 code on the behalf of the 'original creator'

 Primary Components:
 - processor.py: Houses crucial code.